A downloadable toolkit

 ❦ ❦ ❦

-Next, the spell’s resonance is calculated by comparing its Words to a set of rules, called harmonics; the more harmonics the spell's Words follow, the more powerful the spell can be.
+Next, calculate the spell’s resonance by comparing its Words to a set of rules, called harmonics; the more harmonics the spell's Words follow, the more powerful the spell can be.

 Orb of Fire is the tip of the iceberg.
 With over a thousand Words at your disposal, you'll be able to use the engine to create spells like Commune with Internal Evil, Indomitable Sight of the Iron Guardian, or Shatter Mark of Darkness.